Privacy

 Financial data

-Paper Plane Counselling use Stripe and SumUp respectively to process payments online through this website and by credit/debit card.
-Both these providers record the payee’s contact details and banking details in order to process payments.
-Their privacy policies can be found here https://stripe.com/privacy-center/legal and https://sumup.co.uk/privacy/.
+Paper Plane Counselling use Stripe to process payments online through this website.
+Stripe records the payee’s contact details and banking details in order to process payments.
+Their privacy policies can be found here https://stripe.com/privacy-center/legal.

 Paper Plane Counselling Ltd uses a third-party provider, PayPal, to take online payments (on the request of clients who specifically wish to use this platform).
 PayPal will record an individual’s contact and bank details when taking a payment.
 PayPal’s privacy notice can be found here: https://www.paypal.com/uk/webapps/mpp/ua/privacy-full

-Paper Plane Counselling banks with Virgin Money who record the account name, payment date and amount of all transactions made electronically (i.e. for payments made via online BACS transfer, or via SumUp and Stripe).
-Virgin Money’s privacy policy can be found here: https://uk.virginmoney.com/security/
+Paper Plane Counselling banks with BNZ who record the account name, number, payment date and amount of all transactions made electronically (i.e. for payments made via online bank transfer or via Stripe).
+BNZ’s privacy policy can be found here: https://www.bnz.co.nz/about-us/governance/privacy-policy

-Paper Plane Counselling uses an independent accountant, Botterill & Co, to prepare our annual accounts and tax returns.
-Botterill & Co views all data inputted by Paper Plane Counselling on to Quickbooks.
-This includes each individual’s name, payment amount and payment date for all transactions made electronically.
-Botterill & Co’s privacy policy can be found here: https://www.botterillco.co.uk/privacy-policy
+Paper Plane Counselling uses an independent accountant, [name to be confirmed], to prepare our annual accounts and tax returns.
+[Name to be confirmed] views all accounting data related to Paper Plane Counselling.
+This includes the details of each payment's name, payment amount and payment date for all transactions made electronically.
+[Name to be confirmed]'s privacy policy can be found here: [to be confirmed]

 What do you do to ensure my information is held securely?

-Text messages and Telephone Calls – Amy uses a dedicated mobile phone which is secured with a pin code.
+Amy uses a dedicated Paper Plane Counselling mobile phone which is secured with a pin code.

-Emails – Amy’s email account requires a user name and password, and two-step authentication is enabled.
+Amy’s email account requires a user name and password, and two-step authentication is enabled.
 The account is only logged on to from devices which are the sole property of Paper Plane Counselling or Amy.
 All emails sent are encrypted in transit.
-Amy uses Frama RMail software to encrypt emails which contain sensitive personal information.
-This software includes the option for you to reply by encrypted email without having to install or register for software yourself.

-Email attachments – Any attachments sent by email to you containing your personal information are sent by Frama RMail encrypted email.
+Any attachments sent by email to you containing your personal information are sent by encrypted email.
 Each attachment is also password protected and the password is sent to you via a different medium (e.g. text message).

 Is what we discuss kept confidential?